ibbles/LearningUnreal/Blueprint Interface.md

 The new event node will be executed then the interface function is called on an instance of this [[Blueprint Class]].
 That is, when the corresponding message is received at the instance.

+# Referencing Objects Implementing A Blueprint Interface

+This doesn't seem possible.
+When creating a new [[Blueprint Variable]] we can set the type to our Blueprint Interface, but I don't think that does what I expect it to.
+The widget in the Details panel looks more like an [[Asset]] reference than an [[Actor]] reference.

 # Calling functions